Dynamic Vocabulary Pruning: Stable LLM-RL by Taming the Tail

 \subsection{Summary}

-The diagnosis is clear: (1) the vocabulary tail is a region of high instability risk; (2) vulnerability is asymmetric—the mismatch bound vanishes for high-probability tokens but remains at $2\epsilon_{\max}$ for low-probability tokens; (3) when a low-probability token is sampled, the token-level mismatch $\Delta_a$ tends to be negative (Proposition~\ref{prop:failure_signature}), meaning $\pinfer(a|s) \gg \ptrain(a|s)$.
-Crucially, these per-token mismatches accumulate over sequences: $\Delta_y = \sum_t \Delta_{y_t}$.
-Sequences containing many low-probability tokens therefore have systematically negative $\Delta_y$, leading to large sequence-level probability ratios $\exp(-\Delta_y) \gg 1$.
-This motivates a solution that excludes the tail from the learning objective.
+Our diagnosis identifies a structural failure mode.
+First, the vocabulary tail is inherently vulnerable to numerical instability (Proposition~\ref{prop:asymmetric_vulnerability}).
+Second, when low-probability tokens are sampled, they exhibit a systematic bias where $\Delta_a$ is negative (Proposition~\ref{prop:failure_signature}).
+Finally, because token-level errors accumulate over the sequence ($\Delta_y = \sum \Delta_{a_t}$), trajectories containing multiple tail tokens suffer from exploded probability ratios.
+This necessitates a solution that fundamentally excludes the unstable tail from the learning objective.